tanbro/redis_func_cache/docs/usage/considerations.md

 - The Redis keys generated by *Multiple* policies include a hash derived from Python bytecode, making them **incompatible across Python versions**.

-  However, you can define a custom mixin that inherits from `AbstractHashMixin`, in which you can implement your own hash function to support compatibility across Python versions.
+  However, you can define a custom hasher that subclasses `policies.hashing.Hasher`, in which you can implement your own hash function to support compatibility across Python versions.

   Additionally, the decorator **cannot be used with native or built-in functions**: they carry no stable cross-process function identity for key calculation, so they are rejected with a `TypeError` — regardless of the `use_bytecode` setting.